schnef/axolotl/README.md

 Juliet starts out initializing the session by sending Romeo a Key Exchange Message (kem) which shows as `{kem,<<51,8,161,215,18,18, ...
 157,3>>}'.
-Romeo receives this message as indicated by `"Recieved kem"' and returns a matching Key Exchange Message to Juliet:
+Romeo receives this message as indicated by `"Recieved kem"` and returns a matching Key Exchange Message to Juliet:
 `{kem,<<51,8,162,215,18 ...
 94,139>>}'.
 Juliet and Romeo now have all
 data available to get their side of the secure session up and running.
 NB: In a real-world situation there should be a "out of band"